Creating visibility and transparency

 In 2020, barge owners have adjusted their fleets to the ever-increasing demand for UCO through the conversion or rebuilding of chemical and vegetable oil barges.
 For a trouble-free voyage, the barge must have on-board heating and automatic cleaning to avoid the additional costs of a cleaning facility after unloading.
 The owners of barges, in order to transport UCO, must be in possession of a waste certificate in conformity with the legislation.

-We provide ongoing guidance to our clients on water levels that can have a significant impact on freight rates.
-Indeed, global warming has a major impact on river transport and the main European rivers can be alarmingly low during the summer periods.
+Our clients are provided with ongoing advice on water levels which can significantly impact freight rates.
+Indeed, global warming has a major impact on river transport and the main European rivers can be alarmingly low during certain periods of the year.